mojotech/torch/docs/guides/webpack.md

 Below is an example `webpack.config.js` (version 3.0.0) that imports Torch javascript, css, fonts, & images correctly.

+NOTE: We recommend you use yarn for best results rather than npm.
+NPM >5.0 is currently less stable than yarn.

 ```javascript
 var path = require('path')
 var ExtractTextPlugin = require('extract-text-webpack-plugin')